UCL/research-computing-with-cpp/02cpp1/standard_library.md

 - Declaring a range based loop we use the syntax: `for(type element : list){ loop code }`.
 - Here we have used the `auto` keyword to ask C++ to infer the type for us; this can be useful when we want to avoid writing out lots of types explicitly!
 - This will iterate through all the elements of the list, in order.
 For each loop iteration, `num` will be initialised with the data for that element in the list.
 - `num` is initialised the same way as function arguments, so by default the elements of the list are passed by value i.e. a copy of the element is made and stored that in the variable `num`.
-This means any changes to `num` in the loop code are not reflected in the vector itself.
-If you want to avoid copy overheads or make changes to your vector, you should make this variable a reference using the `&` operator just like when passing by reference to a function (see Passing by Value & Passing by Reference).
+This means any changes to `num` in the loop code are not reflected in the vector itself. **If you want to avoid copy overheads or make changes to your vector, you should make this variable a reference using the `&` operator** just like when passing by reference to a function (see Passing by Value & Passing by Reference).
 In this case we would write `for(auto &num : fibbonacciList)` and our loop code would receive a reference to each element of the list rather than a copy.
 - Range based loops can be used with other containers which are iterable, like `array` and `map`.
-- You can also iterate through these containers using traditional `for` loops and iterator types or integers.

-Traditional `for` loops can be useful for iterating through vectors when you need to keep track of the index of an element, for example when assigning a vector a value that depends on its index or when working with multiple vectors at once.
+Traditional `for` loops with integral types can also be useful for iterating through vectors when you need to keep track of the index of an element, for example when assigning a vector a value that depends on its index or when working with multiple vectors at once.
 ```cpp
 #include <vector>